hackclub/scrapbook/README.md

 ## CSS customization

-To customize the CSS on your profile page, run `/setcss <link>` in Slack, giving a link to a CSS file or a [GitHub Gist](https://gist.github.com).
+To customize the CSS on your profile page, run `/scrappy setcss <link>` in Slack, giving a link to a CSS file or a [GitHub Gist](https://gist.github.com).
 [Here’s the default CSS](https://scrapbook.hackclub.com/themes/default.css), for your overwriting pleasure.

 ### Colors & fonts